(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (50) Green waste produced on the Hawkesbury campus will be mulched and used on the farmland.

-(51) This procedure covers the collection and removal of waste collected in grease traps across UWS campuses.
+(51) This procedure covers the collection and removal of waste collected in grease traps across University campuses.
 Grease trap waste refers to grease and solids intercepted before they enter the sewerage system, e.g. cooking oils.

 (52) Waste from grease traps will be collected by a suitably accredited contractor.